nicoandra/react-cv/ui-cv/public/markdown/open-source.md

-# Cachier
+### Cachier, bug fix
-Persistent, stale-free, local and cross-machine caching for Python functions.
-It can be installed with `pip install cachier`
+Cachier is a persistent, stale-free, local and cross-machine caching for Python functions.
+It can be installed with `pip install cachier` and used as a decorator.

-The bug was causing deadlocks when the application would crash after acquiring a log and before releasing it.
+The bug was causing deadlocks when the application would crash after acquiring a log and before releasing it, as locks would never expire.
 The fix was done in a backwards-compatible fashion and users would need to opt-in.

 [Issue](https://github.com/shaypal5/cachier/issues/37) - [Pull request](https://github.com/shaypal5/cachier/pull/36)